Leather Education & Community Links

 Throughout the history of the leather culture a variety of traditions have been observed.

 Trust, Honor and Respect: The common foundation the leather culture is built upon are the principals of trust, honor and respect.
 More than mere words, these values are basic to society, not just leather folk.
 Leather folk believe that if we follow these principles in our daily lives, we become role models for our families, both conventional and leather.

-Old guard practices emphasized brotherhood, loyalty, discipline, honor, and respect, and are said to have promoted a stricter lifestyle, education, and intra-community privilege based on successive ranks or levels.
+Old guard practices emphasized brotherhood, loyalty, integrity, discipline, honor, respect, and service and are said to have promoted a stricter lifestyle, education, and intra-community privilege based on successive ranks or levels.
 As with the military these early leathermen had been accustomed to, rules governed what guys wore and what they could do.
 The old guard code emphasized strict formality and typically fixed dominant or submissive roles, men typically started at the bottom and worked their way up.
-Leather boots, blue jeans and a wide leather belt were all a new man would start out with, additional leathers were typically earned as a rite of passage.
+Leather boots, Levis 501 blue jeans, a wide leather belt and a white t-shirt were all a new man would start out with, additional leathers were typically earned as a rite of passage.
 On the down side, outsiders who didn’t have an interest in riding motorcycles generally weren’t trusted and found it difficult to enter the scene.

 By the late 1970’s there was a gradual rebellion against the old guard rigidity.
 While dedication to core values remained, the new guard or new leather culture that emerged included a new emphasis on choices, or identity: a person might identify as a submissive or a dominant instead of being required to start from the bottom and work up.
 Switching and a greater variety of approaches to eroticism became popular.